Capture Flow UI

 - The SDK utilizes the device camera.

-- Real-time assistance (smart capture features) may be provided to check for common issues like blur, glare, or poor framing.
+- Smart capture features check for common issues like blur, glare, or poor framing.
 If an issue is detected, the user is typically prompted to retake the photo.

 - Additional Images (If Prompted): Based on the initial set of images, the system might immediately request additional, specific photos to ensure a complete data package for robust authentication.